autoNumeric/autoNumeric/readme.md

 - vMin should always be a lower value tham vMax!
 - vMin and vMax can be both positive or negative.
 But do so with caution.
 - If the range of the vMin & vMax is small or you make them numbers other then "9" nines (example "1000) you could create a situation where the uses will need to delete characters before the can obtain the vMin / vMax limits.
+- If there are no decimal places the decimal character cannot be entered.

 ****